Frequently Asked Questions

 1. After you are matched with a dog, you must complete required reading and participate in online classes in preparation for Team Training.
 This learning is encouraged for everyone in the household.

-2. The primary handler will come to San Diego with a group of other handlers for a 5-day Team Training.
+2. The primary handler will come to Southern California with a group of other handlers for a 5-day Team Training.
 Team Training is an immersive learning experience when you will go through classes on topics related to canine behavior, health, and psychology, hands-on sessions working with your dog, and field trips to practice handling the dog in public.
 At the end of team training you will graduate with your dog as a team and return with him to your child and family!

 3. We provide ongoing support and assistance to service dog teams for the life of the dog, which includes, at a minimum, monthly follow-up contact for the first year after graduation and annual contact after that.